zeropointnine/tts-audiobook-tool/README.md

 # Description

-This is a generative-AI audiobook creation tool that supports various text-to-speech models which utilize zero shot voice cloning:
+This is a generative-AI audiobook creation tool that supports a growing list of text-to-speech models which utilize zero shot voice cloning:
 - Chatterbox TTS
 - Fish OpenAudio S1-mini
 - Higgs Audio V2